 We expand our practice of interior design into partnerships and collaborations with leading architects, builders, landscape designers, and skilled artisans.
 Our office engages on every detail from early conception to completion.
 We actively collaborate with our clients in a process that flows through renderings, floor plan development, interior architectural detailing of kitchen and bathrooms, designing custom furnishings and floor coverings, to final installation.

 Outside of our residential practice, we’ve been commissioned to design a number of installations, including for Architectural Digest/Volvo at the WestEdge Design Fair; Living Homes at Dwell on Design; and Woven Accents at DIEM (Design Intersects Everything Made).
 Over a single year, we were commissioned to design the 2014 Sunset Magazine Idea House, expressing the DISC aesthetic into every detail.
-Our work also appears in design compendium Hollywood Interiors (Monacelli Press, 2016); and Heath Ceramics: Tile Makes the Room (Ten Speed Press, 2015).
-The DISC Collection for Smith and Noble’s line of patterned window coverings has released its sophomore collection, a capsule collaboration with Marc Phillips Rugs is now available and collaborations with Exquisite Surfaces and Peace Industry are forthcoming.
+Our work also appears in design compendium Hollywood Interiors (Monacelli Press, 2016); Heath Ceramics: Tile Makes the Room (Ten Speed Press, 2015) and Classic Residences (Beta Plus Publishing, 2018).
+The DISC Collection for Smith and Noble’s line of patterned window coverings has released its sophomore collection, a capsule collaboration with Marc Phillips Rugs is now available as well as collaborations with Exquisite Surfaces and Peace Industry.
 Though we now work on both coasts, our studio is located in Silver Lake—a thriving community of our art + design peers.

 Krista Schrock + David John Dick, principals